domenicquirl/comprehensive-rust/src/pattern-matching/match.md

 above, the type is `()`.

 A variable in the pattern (`key` in this example) will create a binding that can be used within the match arm.
+We will learn more about this on the next slide.

 A match guard causes the arm to match only if the condition is true.
+If the condition is false the match will continue checking later cases.

 <details>